nebulab/playbook/people-ops/time-off-and-overtime.html.md

 - death of relatives up to the second level;
 - blood donation.

-If you think you have the right to paid leave, write to the administrative manager (@mettiu), who will check this for you.
+If you think you have the right to paid leave, write to the administrative manager (@endriu), who will check this for you.

 Overtime is a working time in excess of the 8 hours a day.
-By law it is not allowed, under any circumstances, to exceed the limit of 48 hours a week.
+We don't recommend, under any circumstances, to exceed the limit of 48 hours a week.

-### Patron Saint holiday

-A special mention goes to the Patron Saint holiday ("Santo Patrono").
-The day of this holiday depends on where you work from:

-- **Pescara:** October 10th;
-- **Latina:** July 6th;
-- **remote:** October 10th.

-On this day, our offices are **not** closed, and you can decide whether you want to work or not.

-Since this is considered work on a holiday, your pay will be +30% the standard pay if you choose to come to the office or work remotely.

 ### Compensation and rounding-off